amidaware/trmm-docs/docs/troubleshooting.md

 !!!warning
     As of v0.12.0 `Error 1005` usually means something doesn't match and / or the mesh username has to be all lower case.<br>
-    If you customize the "Mesh Device Group Name" in Tactical's settings you **MUST** also manually match that Mesh Group in mesh itself [because you must understand](mesh_integration.md#security-implications).
+    If you customize the "Mesh Device Group Name" in Tactical's settings you **MUST** also manually match that Mesh Group in mesh itself.

 [Collect Update debug logs for troubleshooting agents that don't update](update_agents.md#manually-updating-from-the-command-line-on-the-agent)